Strategic Plan (2020 – 2025)

 7.1 Total number of completers earning Diplomas

-- Maintain the total number of Associate completers in a given academic year from the baseline year number of 9 in 2017-18 to 9 in AY 2022-23.
+year from the baseline year number of 42 in 2020-2021 to 42 in AY 2027-2028.
 Students may only be counted once per award level.

 Performance Indicator